Ebrahim Patel: New Growth Path

 In November 2010, in the wake of a global economic crisis, Patel published the New Growth Path, a policy framework which set out an expanded role for the state in job creation.
 The framework set a highly ambitious target: the creation of five million jobs over the next decade, to be achieved through a mixture of macroeconomic and microeconomic "job drivers".
 Among other things, the plan proposed a broad wage accord between business and labour, inflation-linked salary caps, looser monetary policy, and investments by pension funds in developmental projects.
 Some commentators observed a disconnect between Patel's plan and the policy and budget of the National Treasury; for example, the New Growth Path omitted mention of the R6 billion in youth employment subsidies proposed by the Treasury.
-Business Unity South Africa disagreed with the job-creation target, criticised the government for "too much talk and little action" in various competing economic policy initiatives, and published a host of counter-proposals.
+Major South African trade association Business Unity South Africa disagreed with the job-creation target, criticised the government for "too much talk and little action" in various competing economic policy initiatives, and published a host of counter-proposals.

 In line with the New Growth Path, Patel led discussions between government and social partners that led to five different "social accords", including agreements on skills development and the development of a green economy.
 The Mail & Guardian later described the accords as "so forgettable that only a handful of South Africans can remember their details".
 He also told the National Council of Provinces that all government departments regarded 2011 as "a year of job creation".
 However, at the end of 10 years, the job-creation target was not achieved: the economy added 2.7 million jobs by 2020, though a further 2.4 million unemployed people entered the workforce over the same period.
 In an interview with the Financial Mail in June 2020, Patel said that state capture was partly responsible for the missed target, explaining:Well, there was more than one reason we didn't achieve it.
 One of the biggest constraints was that the state was unable to do the things that a dynamic, efficient state would do since so many resources were sucked out of it.
 It wasn't just the money – though that was enormous.
 It was also the loss of vision, because state capture did what any corruption does, it distorts decision-making.